PierfrancescoSoffritti/android-youtube-player/README.md

   }

   private void initializeCastPlayer(ChromecastYouTubePlayerContext chromecastYouTubePlayerContext) {
-    chromecastYouTubePlayerContext.initialize(youtubePlayer -> {

-    youtubePlayer.addListener(new AbstractYouTubePlayerListener() {
+    chromecastYouTubePlayerContext.initialize(new AbstractYouTubePlayerListener() {
       @Override
-      public void onReady() {
+      public void onReady(@NonNull YouTubePlayer youTubePlayer) {
-        youtubePlayer.loadVideo("6JYIGclVQdw", 0f);
+        youTubePlayer.loadVideo("6JYIGclVQdw", 0f);
       }
     });
-  });
 }
 ```

 Only after a Chromecast connection has been established you can initialize the `ChromecastConnectionListener`.

 From now on it will be the same as using a local `YouTubePlayer`.
-You need to call `ChromecastYouTubePlayerContext.initialize`, providing a `YouTubePlayerInitListener`.
-You can then add a `YouTubePlayerListener` to the `YouTubePlayer` to be notified of changes in the playback.
+You need to call `ChromecastYouTubePlayerContext.initialize`, providing a `YouTubePlayerListener`.
+The `YouTubePlayerListener` will notify you of changes in the playback.
 You can call `loadVideo`, `cueVideo`, `pause`, `play` etc.. on the `YouTubePlayer`, the library will take care of communication with the Google Cast device.

 For all this you can refer to the documentation for the *core* library, [YouTubePlayer](#youtubeplayer).